 These five case reports are my original work that were submitted to the American Academy of Optometry for my fellowship candidacy.
-These case reports have been reviewed by the Academy's admittance committee in 2007.
+These cases have been reviewed by the Academy's admittance committee in 2017.

 Abstract: Epidemic keratoconjunctivitis (EKC) is a severe, yet self-limiting conjunctival infection and inflammation associated with adenovirus types 8, 19, and 37.
 This case report follows the clinical course of a pediatric patient with EKC, outlines the importance of history and clinical observations in making the right diagnosis, and discusses treatment and management options for the disease.